 Medicinal Uses:

 The medicinal uses of Sterculia villosa emphasize its significant role in traditional Indian medicine, reflecting its therapeutic potential and contribution to overall well-being within local communities.
-The plant's traditional uses (Table 3) are well-established, with Sterculia villosa serving as a diuretic, cooling agent, and aphrodisiac herb in Indian traditional medicine.
+The plant's traditional uses (Table 3) are well-established, with S. villosa serving as a diuretic, cooling agent, and aphrodisiac herb in Indian traditional medicine.

-Table 3: Medicinal Uses of Sterculia villosa Roxb.
+Table 3: Medicinal Uses of Sterculia villosa